HealthLinkBC File #43, July 2013

 Is there a treatment for toxoplasmosis?

 Most people will recover from toxoplasmosis without treatment.
-However, medication is available from your family doctor to treat the infection.
-Treatment may be required if the eyes or heart are affected or if the infection occurs in people who are pregnant, have a weak immune system or illnesses such as AIDS or cancer.
+However, medication is available from your health care provider to treat the infection.
+Treatment may be required if the eyes or heart are affected or if the infection occurs in people who are pregnant, have a weak immune system, or have illnesses such as HIV/AIDS or cancer.

 For more HealthLinkBC File topics, visit www.HealthLinkBC.ca/healthfiles/ or your local public health unit.